DFHack/dfhack/docs/Compile.rst

   cmake .. -DCMAKE_BUILD_TYPE:string=Release -DBUILD_DOCS:bool=ON -DCMAKE_INSTALL_PREFIX=<path to DF>

-Alternatively you can use the CMake GUI which allows options to be easily changed.
+Alternatively you can use the CMake GUI which allows options to be changed easily.

 On Windows you should either use ``generate-msvc-gui.bat`` and set the option through the GUI, or else if you want to use an alternate file, such as ``generate-msvc-all.bat``, you will need to edit it to add the flag.
 Or you could just run ``cmake`` on the command line like in other platforms.

 Required dependencies
 =====================